 Cyclic Vomiting Syndrome Program

-The Cyclic Vomiting Syndrome (CVS) Program at Children's Hospital of Wisconsin is the largest program of its kind in the U.S. with experts who treat children experiencing severe, recurrent vomiting episodes.
+The Cyclic Vomiting Syndrome Program at Children's Hospital of Wisconsin is the largest program of its kind in the U.S. with experts who treat children experiencing severe, recurrent vomiting episodes.

 What is CVS?

-CVS is one of the more unrecognized and misdiagnosed childhood diseases.
-It is marked by severe, recurrent attacks of vomiting in a child who is otherwise completely healthy for weeks or even months at a time before and after the attacks.
-Over the course of 24 to 48 hours, a child may have more than 30 vomiting episodes, occurring every five to 10 minutes at its peak.
+Cyclic vomiting syndrome (CVS) is one of the more unrecognized and misdiagnosed childhood diseases.
+Children with CVS experience severe, recurrent vomiting episodes but remain completely free of symptoms for weeks or even months at a time before and after the episodes.
+Over the course of 24 to 48 hours, a child may have more than 30 vomiting attacks.

-"With stomach flu, once the stomach is empty, the vomiting stops,” says B Li, MD, a pediatric gastroenterologist who leads the CVS program at Children’s Hospital of Wisconsin.
+“With gastroenteritis, once the stomach is empty, the vomiting stops,” says B Li, MD, a pediatric gastroenterologist who leads the CVS program at Children’s Hospital of Wisconsin.
 “However, children with CVS will continue dry heaving long after the stomach is empty.
-The drive to vomit is relentless."
+The drive to vomit is relentless.”

-Such episodes often begin in the early morning around 2 a.m. to 6 a.m.
-The child is non-responsive and pale, often curled in a fetal position.
+Vomiting episodes often begin in the early morning.
+The child may be nonresponsive, pale and curled in a fetal position.

-The peak age for the first onset of CVS is 5 years.
-Sixty percent of those afflicted are female.
 Most children will outgrow CVS around puberty, but they often then begin developing migraine headaches.
-While the specific cause of CVS remains unknown, Li's studies indicate that 83 percent of CVS sufferers have at least one family member who has migraine headaches.
+The specific causes of CVS are unknown.
+However, Dr. Li’s research indicates that 83 percent of CVS sufferers have at least one family member who has migraine headaches.

-On average, a child has been misdiagnosed for 2 1⁄2 years before coming to Li.
-"If an episode takes place every one-to-two months, that is about 15 attacks or more where the child is suffering and the parents are unsure of the reason," Li said.
+On average, a child has been misdiagnosed for 2½ years before coming to Dr. Li.
+“If an episode takes place every one to two months, that is about 15 attacks or more, in which the child is suffering and the parents are unsure of the reason,” says Dr. Li.